 Former Japanese Prime Minister Shinzo Abe is assassinated at a campaign rally

-Former Japanese Prime Minister Shinzo Abe, an ultra-nationalist who served in the post longer than anyone else before stepping down in 2020, was shot and killed on Friday at a campaign rally.
+Former Japanese Prime Minister Shinzo Abe, a nationalist who served in the post longer than anyone else before stepping down in 2020, was shot and killed on Friday at a campaign rally.

-Police tackled and arrested the suspected gunman at the scene of an attack that shocked many in Japan, which is one of the world's safest nations and has some of the strictest gun control laws anywhere.
+Security tackled the suspected gunman at the scene of an attack, and he was arrested by police.
+The shooting shocked many in Japan, which is one of the world's safest nations and has some of the strictest gun control laws anywhere.

 "It is barbaric and malicious and it cannot be tolerated," current Japanese Prime Minister Fumio Kishida told the media.